dmd-program/dmd-100/topics/what_is_design.md

 13. Good design can be delivered, installed, and repaired conveniently

 These lists were not meant to be hard rules that apply to everything, but they can be helpful guidelines when making or evaluating design.
 Unfortunately, these lists do little to explain the process behind good design work.

+Jess McMullin, founder of the Centre for Citizen Experience and Situ Strategy, describes a continuum of design maturity for organizations in his model, _A Rough Design Maturity Continuum._ There are five stages which range from having no strategic design to using design for identifying and framing central challenges and opportunities.

+1. No conscious design
+2. Style
+3. Function and Form
+4. Problem solving
+5. Framing